StefanCDev/go-basics/README.md

+Go-basics - Coding Challenges

+Welcome to the Piscine Go repository!
+This collection of exercises is designed to help you master Go programming and shell scripting, starting with foundational concepts and advancing to more complex challenges.
+Each task is crafted to enhance your problem-solving skills and encourage best practices.

+What You'll Find Here

+Shell Scripting Tasks
+Learn to leverage powerful tools like curl, sed, and jq through practical, real-world scripts.

+Go Programming Challenges
-This repository contains a series of coding exercises and challenges that progressively develop skills in Go programming and shell scripting.
-The tasks range from beginner-level fundamentals, such as printing digits and letters, to more advanced challenges, including custom algorithm implementations like the IsSorted function.
+Progress from basic exercises, like printing digits and letters, to advanced algorithms like the custom implementation of the IsSorted function.
+These tasks are perfect for beginners and experienced developers alike, offering a hands-on approach to learning and problem-solving.

+Explore More Challenges
-The exercises are designed to foster problem-solving skills and follow the principles of Test-Driven Development (TDD).
-For reference and additional challenges, the original tasks can be found in the 01-edu public repository.
+The exercises in this repository are part of a broader curriculum, with additional challenges and resources available in the 01-edu public repository.

-Whether you're new to Go or looking to strengthen your understanding of its concepts, this repository serves as a great learning resource.
+Dive in, learn, and grow your coding expertise! 🚀